 Communication networks provide a cross cutting function across many disciplines in todays information society.
 Research and teaching of the Chair of Communication Networks (in German: Lehrstuhl für Kommunikationsnetze, LKN) focus on methods and systems for mobile and fixed communication networks as an infrastructure for future Internet communication.
 Our core competences are architectural concepts, control and management mechanisms, self-organization principles, methods for optimization and performance evaluation as well as techno-economic analysis.

 On our website, we present an overview of our current research activities and selected results.
 More details can be found on the individual home page of each researcher.

-Prof. Kellerer is Scientific Director of the TUM/LMU Center for Digital Technology and Management (CDTM).
+Prof. Kellerer is member of the Board of Directors of the TUM/LMU Center for Digital Technology and Management (CDTM).

 Current research areas include

 - Flexible, dynamic networking based on Software Defined Networking and Network Virtualization